alexfernandez/alexfernandez.github.io/2016/build-or-not.md

 Well-known products give security to people.
 It happens when buying brands at the supermarket, and also when choosing business partners.

+One particular partner requested that we use
+Jenkins and Icinga before they did business with us.
+We took a look at them, and did not like what we saw: large monolithic projects which are a pain to set up and use.

+It is not that we dislike existing products;
+but given the option we prefer small, flexible products whenever possible.
+Flexibility is one of our strenghts as a small company, and giving it up would probably be a bad idea.

+At present we are doing business with this particular partner, although not as extensively as we would have liked.

 ## Rational Arguments